mapschool/mapschool/README.md

 ## Sequential & Categorical

-Symbolization tends to highlight two different characteristics of data: the sequential and categorical.
+Symbolization tends to highlight two different characteristics of data: sequential and categorical.
+Sequential, or continuous data could also be called linear - it tends to be number values within a set range, like graduation rates between 0 and 100.
+Categorical, or discrete data is, instead, one of a set number of values - like 'true', 'false', 'democrat' or 'republican'.

+This division between data is one of the main concerns for symbolization - a sequential datasource would fit with a scaled point map whereas categorical data would work with multiple symbols for markers, and so on.

 ### Choropleth